 It is important to be aware that due to the emergence of ancestry websites it is possible that donors, donor conceived people and their close genetic relatives could become identifiable to each other.
 This will be discussed further at your implications counselling session.

-Will I be reimbursed?
+Will I be paid for donating my sperm?